Declan Cronin: Miami Marlins

 On January 4, 2024, Cronin was claimed off waivers by the Houston Astros.
 He was designated for assignment on January 31, following the waiver claim of Trey Cabbage.
 He was then claimed by the Miami Marlins on February 7.

 In 2024, Cronin made 56 appearances for the Marlins, recording a 4.35 ERA and 72 strikeouts in 70 1/3 innings.
 He pitched 65 innings before allowing his first home run, a Marlins franchise record and the most innings to start a season without surrendering a home run since 2014.
 At the conclusion of the 2024 campaign, he was named the Marlins Rookie of the Year by the BBWAA.

 Cronin began the 2025 MLB season on the Injured List with a left hip strain.
 Including rehab outings, he made 23 appearances in 2025, split between the Single-A Jupiter Hammerheads and Triple-A Jacksonville Jumbo Shrimp, accumulating a 1-0 record and 4.63 ERA with 23 strikeouts across 23 1/3 innings pitched.
 While on the 7-day Injured List with an undisclosed injury, Cronin was released by the Marlins on September 6, 2025.

 On September 29, 2025, it was reported that Cronin underwent Tommy John surgery and would miss the 2026 season.

 Texas Rangers

 On October 7, 2025, Cronin signed a two-year, minor league contract with the Texas Rangers organization.

 Personal life

 Cronin has been the Assistant Director of Operations for Tread Athletics, a Charlotte, North Carolina-based baseball training facility whose clientele includes major-league players and prospects, since 2020.

 His hobbies include playing chess.
 He was playing an online match when he was informed of his promotion to the White Sox.

+On December 20th, 2025 he married Paige Monaghan, captain of the Utah Royals of the NWSL.